Lynn Marie Kirby

 Lynn Marie Kirby (born 1952) is an American visual artist, filmmaker and teacher.
-She lives in San Francisco, and is professor emeritus at the California College of the Arts (CCA).
+She lives in San Francisco, and is professor emerita at the California College of the Arts (CCA).

 Biography

 Lynn Marie Kirby was born in 1952, in Washington, D.C., USA.
 She received her Bachelor of Fine Arts, and Master of Fine Arts degrees from the San Francisco Art Institute.

-With a background in cinema and conceptual performance, Kirby works with shifting recording technologies, creating film/video hybrids, site interventions and mappings that become records of time, technologies and places.
-Her improvisational and collaborative projects manifest at the intersection of events and archives, looking at the links between public and private, biographical and historical systems.
-She has recently collaborated with Etel Adnan, Xiaofei Li, Alexis Petty and Lisa Robertson.
+With a background in cinema and conceptual performance, Kirby works with shifting recording technologies, creating film/video hybrids, site interventions and mappings that become records of time, technologies and place.
+Kirby is engaged with attuning through different sensory systems.
+Her practice depends on improvisation and collaboration, accidents that make her jump, and forms of contemplation.
+She has collaborated with many artists, musicians, and writers, including Etel Adnan, Xiaofei Li, Anne Hege, Denise Newman, Alexis Joseph, the San Francisco Girls Chorus, Trinh T. Minh-ha, and Loreto Remsing.

 Kirby's interest in the histories of place is closely connected to having grown up nomadically, living in Hong Kong, Libya, Belgium, Sweden and France.
 Kirby moved to the US to finish her undergraduate education at the San Francisco Art Institute’s conceptually driven sculpture program.
 While continuing to work in performance, video and installation, she began working in film and completed the MFA film program at the San Francisco Art Institute.

-Kirby taught at the California College of the Arts where she was a professor of graduate and undergraduate fine arts, film and interdisciplinary studies, and where she is now a professor emeritus.
-Her work often incorporates emerging media technology such as using Skype to connect the congregation at Saint Ignatius Church (San Francisco) and the Bay Area art community to the Sisters of the Holy Cross in São Paulo, Brazil for conversations on social justice, compassion and transformation.
+Kirby taught at the California College of the Arts where she was a professor of graduate and undergraduate fine arts, film and interdisciplinary studies, and where she is now a professor emerita.
+She is a member of Substantial Motion Research Network, an international network for scholars and practitioners interested in cross-cultural exploration of media art and philosophy.

-Exhibitions and awards
+Exhibitions

-Kirby's work has been widely exhibited in galleries and museums, including the Whitney Museum of American Art; the Museum of Modern Art, New York; Olympic Museum, Sarajevo; the Pompidou Centre in Paris; Arsenal in Berlin; Manage in St. Petersburg; Portland Museum of Art; the Kennedy Center and the Corcoran Gallery in Washington DC; LACE and MOCA in Los Angeles, the Pacific Film Archive in Berkeley; the Oakland Museum of California in Oakland; the San Francisco Cinematheque, Yerba Buena Center for the Arts, the de Young Museum, the Museum of Modern Art and Triple Base Gallery in San Francisco.

-Her films and videos have shown at film festivals around the world, including Oberhausen, Toronto, London, San Francisco, and Athens.
-She is the recipient of grants and fellowships from the Guggenheim Foundation (1997), Djerassi Foundation (2007), the National Endowment for the Arts, Film Arts Foundation, Jerome Foundation, Kelsey Street Press, and the San Francisco Arts Commission.
+Kirby has shown at galleries, museums and film festivals around the world.
+Many generous institutions, foundations, and people have supported her projects.